-To avoid the critical pitfalls from selecting a good diamond, we share the essential elements beyond the 4c’s that go into the process of choosing.
-We reveal the exact steps by selecting a diamond which offer the best value and brilliance for any budget.
+To avoid the critical pitfalls when selecting a good diamond, we share the essential elements beyond the 4c’s.
+We reveal the exact steps by selecting a diamond that offers the best value and brilliance for any budget.
 Most online companies and physical stores never want you to know too much.
-One of the most defining characteristic of a diamond is it’s cut.
 A diamond’s cut is an integral factor in determining it’s brilliance and fire.
 Even a flawless diamond will appear dull and muted if the cut is poor.
-While high grade colors, clarity, and carat weight also contribute to a diamonds appeal, it’s the cut that determines it’s overall proportions and it’s ability to reflect light.
+While high grade colors, clarity, and carat weight also contribute to a diamond’s appeal, it’s the cut that determines its overall proportions and its ability to reflect light.
 A touch of reality helps ease the budget and lets you enjoy your investment with confidence.

 HEART AND ARROW: In a round diamond, the lustre is clearly defined by the set of eight hearts and eight arrows which is a sign of excellent optical symmetry, an important component of cut, as such, its appearance is a sign of superior cut.
 This was initially noticed by accident by Kinsaku Yamashita and eventually trade marked in 1988.

 ASET: Angular Spectrum Evaluation Tool – Is an ingeniously simple device that quickly provides a wealth of information about how a diamond is handling light.
 Because diamond beauty derives primarily from it’s brilliance and fire, understanding details about cut quality and light performance is key to a choosing a great diamond.